Gap Minimization for Knowledge Sharing and Transfer

-Following the evaluation protocol in prior work~\citep{long2015learning,shui2019principled,zhou2021multi}, we evaluated $\afunc{gapMTNN}$ against the baselines when only part of the data is available.
-For the experiments on PACS data set, we randomly selected $10\%$, $15\%$ and $20\%$ of the total training data.
-We adopted the pre-trained AlexNet model (\emph{PyTorch} implementation;~\citealp{paszke2019pytorch}) as a feature extractor, removing the last fully-connected layers, yielding a feature dimension of size 4096.
-For the Office-31 and Office-home data sets, we adopted the ResNet-18 model as a feature extractor by also removing the last fully-connected layers of the original implementations, yielding a feature dimension of size 512.
-We followed the evaluation protocol of~\citet{zhou2021multi} by choosing $5\%$, $10\%$ and $20\%$ of the data for training.
-We trained the networks using the Adam optimizer, with an initial learning rate of $2e-4$, decaying by $5\%$ every $5$ epochs, for a total $120$ epochs.
-Additional details on the experimental implementation can be found in Appendix~\ref{implementation}.

-The results on PACS, Office-31, and Office-home data sets are, respectively, reported in Tables~\ref{tab:results1} to~\ref{tab:results3}.
-It can be observed that $\afunc{gapMTNN}$ method outperforms the baselines in most cases.
-In particular, compared with AMTNN, which only aligns marginal distributions, $\afunc{gapMTNN}$ has a large margin of improvements especially when there are few labeled instances (e.g., 5\% of the total instances), which confirms the effectiveness of our methods when dealing with limited data.
+The results on Digits, PACS, Office-31, and Office-Home data sets are, respectively, reported in Tables~\ref{tab:results0}~--~\ref{tab:results3}.
+It can be observed that $\afunc{gapMTNN}$ outperforms the baselines in most cases.
+In particular, compared with AMTNN, which only aligns marginal distributions, $\afunc{gapMTNN}$ has a large margin of improvement especially when there are few labeled instances (e.g., 5\% of the total instances), which confirms the effectiveness of our methods when dealing with limited data.